alexandracaulea/git-workflow/README.md

 The `-a` option stands for "annotated tag", `v1.0` is the actual tag and `-m` option is used to add a tag message.

 To see the details of this tag we can type `git show v1.0`.
-This will show you who the tag details and information from the commit that was tagged.
+This will show you the tag details and information from the commit that was tagged.

 ```
 # Show details for v1.0